SQream/sqream_docs/feature_guides/data_encryption_permissions.rst

 ***********************
 Permissions
 ***********************
-Any user who granted with the appropriated permission privilege's for encryption
+Users with the appropriate encryption permission privilege's can encrypt and decrypt data.

+**Comment** - *The rest of this content seems internal, correct?*

 Implementation notes
-Date format is out of the scope of this feature as well as Varchar (due to upcoming deprecation)

 one method to encrypt the data with is the TDE: Transparent data encryption  which employed by Microsoft/IBM/Oracle etc.